CythosaSec/Azula-Logger/README.md

 Made it close discord for things in the future

+Chefkoch (me) and dxmon would be very happy if you fork this Repo and make the code better

 # Usage

 You download the source code and modify it with your webhook, picture and message